b-k/unicode-falafel/README.md

 This proposal requests the addition of a FALAFEL emoji to a future version of the Unicode Standard.
 The emoji food set is lacking in Middle Eastern and North African foods, and in unambiguously vegetarian, kosher, or halal foods outside of fruits and vegetables.
-A falafel emoji fills these gaps.
+A falafel emoji addresses these gaps.

 Introduction